Dental Hygienists: Career, Skills, Options, Outlook, Jobs, Challenges

 • Taking X-rays: Dental hygienists may take X-rays of patients' teeth and jaws to help identify problems such as tooth decay or abnormalities.

-• Assessing patients' oral health: Dental hygienists assess patients' oral health, looking for signs of problems such as tooth decay, gum disease, and oral cancer.
+• Assessing patients' oral health: Dental hygienists evaluate patients' oral health, looking for signs of problems such as tooth decay, gum disease, and oral cancer.
 They record this information and share it with the dentist, who will use it to develop a treatment plan for the patient.

 Skills Required for Dental Hygienists

-• Time management skills: Dental hygienists need to be able to manage their time effectively in order to see a large number of patients in a single day.
+• Time management skills: Dental hygienists must manage their time effectively to see many patients daily.

 Career Options of Dental Hygienists

-Dental hygienists may work in a variety of settings, including dentists' offices, hospitals, nursing homes, and other healthcare facilities.
-They may also work in academia, teaching dental hygiene courses or conducting research.
-Some dental hygienists may choose to specialize in a particular area, such as pediatric dentistry or orthodontics, while others may focus on research or education.
-Dental hygienists may also choose to advance their careers by pursuing additional education or training, such as a master's degree or a doctoral degree in dental hygiene.
-There are many career options available to individuals with a degree in dental hygiene.
+Dental hygienists may also advance their careers by pursuing additional education or training, such as a master's or doctoral degree in dental hygiene.
+Many career options are available to individuals with a degree in dental hygiene.
 Some potential job titles for dental hygienists include:

 • Dental hygienist